MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 |Safari/Firefox (target date)|March 2024|
 |Gov/Special Clouds |March 2024|

-Coming soon:
+New Teams is not yet available for these**Customer segments:**  </br>

+- DoD (Government cloud)
-**Customer segments:**  </br>-DoD</br>- Special cloud: Air-gapped, Microsoft 365 operated by 21Vianet in China </br>- Consumer</br>- Desktop running a Windows 10 version earlier than 10.0.19041
+- Special cloud: Air-gapped, Microsoft 365 operated by 21Vianet in China
+- Consumer
+- Desktop running a Windows 10 version earlier than 10.0.19041

 ## New Teams schedule for clients